gvwilson/sensibleadventures/nardica/nardica.md

 "We don't keep secrets on achother," Honesty had said with a shrug.
 "Y'ain't aright along that, best we part ways now."
 So Iffy had forgiven her,
-secretly relieved that her best and only friend didn't seem to care that she was different.
+secretly relieved that she didn't seem to care that Iffy was different.

 When Iffy handed back the box of dronelets,
 Honesty's First waved her away.